-North & South is a competent PC translation of Infogrames? most famous Amiga game.
-In simplest terms, it's a tongue-in-cheeck American Civil War strategy-cum-arcade game, with characters from a popular French comic strip called Les Tuniques Bleues.
-The name of the comic strip means ?Blue Tunics,? which refer to the Union side (?North? in the game). |
+North & South is a competent PC translation of Infogrames' most famous Amiga game.
+In simplest terms, it's a tongue-in-cheek American Civil War strategy-cum-arcade game, with characters from a popular French comic strip called Les Tuniques Bleues.
+The name of the comic strip means 'Blue Tunics', which refer to the Union side (North). |

 With a near-perfect balance between action and strategy, smooth animations, and humorous gameplay, North & South is an addictive, original classic, especially when you play against a friend.
-Anyone expecting a realistic wargame based on the conflict should look elsewhere, but anyone who is looking for a fun (especially in multiplayer) strategy game with a historical motif will find North & South a fun game that doesn't take itself too seriously.
-Two thumbs up!
+Anyone expecting a realistic wargame should look elsewhere, but anyone out for a fun (especially in multiplayer) strategy game with a historical motif will find North & South a fun game that doesn't take itself too seriously.
+Two thumbs up!Reviewed by: Underdogs